Section 8: Variances & Appeals

 Note: The CRC is not allowed to discuss specific variances or other contested cases before it makes a decision.
 Do not attempt to contact CRC members to discuss your case.

 The Coastal Area Management Act and the N.C.
-Dredge and Fill Act grant an automatic right of appeal to the permit applicant and to the Secretary of the Department of Environment and Natural Resources.
-You must notify the DCM director and the Office of Administrative Hearings on an approved form within 20 days of the permit decision if you plan to appeal.
+Dredge and Fill Law grant an automatic right of appeal to the permit applicant and to the secretary of the Department of Environment and Natural Resources.
+You must file a petition for a contested case in the Office of Administrative Hearings on an approved form within 20 days of the permit decision if you plan to appeal.
 No development is allowed while the appeal is being considered.
 The permit in question is suspended until the matter is settled.

-Other directly affected people or agencies may request a hearing on the permit decision.
-This petition for a third-party hearing must be filed with the director of DCM within 20 days of the permit decision.
+Other directly affected people or groups may request a hearing on the permit decision.
+This petition for a third-party hearing must be received by the director of DCM within 20 days of the permit decision.
 Within 15 days of receiving the request, the chairman of the CRC will decide if a petitioner is entitled to a third-party hearing.
-To get a hearing, a petitioner must show that:
+To get a hearing, a petitioner must:

 If the CRC chairman grants a hearing, you may file a Petition for a Contested Case Hearing in the Office of Administrative Hearings.
 You must carefully follow detailed procedures and forms required by the state Administrative Procedure Act.
 Further information on filing appeals is available from the Office of Administrative Hearings or DCM.
-Parties to the hearing may be represented by attorneys, but such representation is not required.
-After the hearing, the judge recommends a decision to the CRC.
-During a regularly scheduled meeting, the CRC will then make a final agency decision on the appeal.
+Parties to the hearing may be represented by attorneys, or may represent themselves.
+After the hearing, the judge issues a decision.
+Contested cases that commence on or after Jan.
+1, 2012 will no longer be returned to the CRC for a final agency decision.
+The Administrative Law Judge’s decision will be the final decision.

-You may appeal a CRC final agency decision to Superior Court within 30 days of the decision.
+You may appeal the Administrative Law Judge’s final decision to Superior Court within 30 days of the decision.

 Note: The CRC is not allowed to discuss specific appeals or other contested cases before it makes a decision.
 Do not attempt to contact CRC members to discuss your case.